 1. Pharmacy hours may be irregular

-He explains that some hospital and retail pharmacies operate 24 hours a day to serve patients, meaning new technicians may be assigned late or even overnight shifts.
+Many pharmacies are open at all hours.
+This can mean irregular schedules and night shifts for some pharmacy workers.
+Especially early on, technicians may be assigned late or even overnight shifts.
 However, as you increase your experience and move up the ranks, you’ll likely gain more autonomy over your schedule.

 2. A pharm tech career can lead to becoming a pharmacist